viveleroi/prism/CONTRIBUTING.md

 3. Make sure your code lints (`./gradlew check`).
 4. Open that pull request!

+## Updating Dependencies

+Dependency updates should be tested thoroughly.
+Some dependencies are downloaded by Prism at runtime and require updating hashes for security.

+To check which gradle dependencies have updates, use:

+- `./gradlew dependencyUpdates`

 ## Any contributions you make will be under the GNU GPL 3 Software License

 Changes you submit are automatically licensed under the GNU GPL 3 license the project uses.
 Any code taken